Concrete18/Concrete18/README.md

 ## Note

-My time at ClaraPrice was using Bitbucket so my commits are not on github.
+My time at ClaraPrice was using Bitbucket so my commits are not on Github.